 We then enjoy time at a lovely lodge near Lake Awassa, where an old custom of leaving out scraps of food for spotted hyenas will provide us with unforgettable close views.
 Here we can also enjoy excellent birdwatching with white-cheeked turacos in the forest and a plethora of waterbirds and hippos on nearby Lake Awassa, part of the Great Rift Valley.

-For our finale, we explore the diverse habitats of the Bale Mountains, Ethiopia’s must-see wildlife destination, home to the Ethiopian wolf, mountain nyala, bale monkey and giant mole rat and much more.
+For our finale, we explore the diverse habitats of the Bale Mountains, Ethiopia’s must-see wildlife destination, home to the Ethiopian wolf, mountain nyala, bale monkey, giant mole rat and more.

 Typical Itinerary